By Joy at the Southern Schoolhouse

 Next, create a pattern.
 Mom used interfacing but even paper will do.
 Once you create one, you can also use this as a pattern for the next eraser.

-Double your fabric pattern so that you cut both sides at once.
+Then double your fabric pattern so that you cut both sides at once.
 If you lay the pattern on the fold you do not have to cut the fold because you can sew right through it.

-Then cut the double fabric using the pattern as a guide.
+Next cut the double fabric using the pattern as a guide.
 We used pinking shears to deter fraying but regular scissors would work if that is all you have.

 Once cut, keep the wrong sides together so that the pretty side of the fabric faces out.
 Use a sewing machine to zigzag stitch around the edge, just in from the edge.